The State of the Molecular Gas in Post-Starburst Galaxies: Observations

 \subsection{Archival Data}

 We use H$\alpha$-based star formation rates (SFRs) for the post-starburst galaxies from \citet{French2015} and \citet{Rowlands2015} as this measurement is the least biased and most available SFR for our post-starburst sample.
 The H$\alpha$ fluxes are from the SDSS \citep{Strauss2002} MPA-JHU {\tt galSpec} catalogs \citep{Brinchmann2004, Tremonti2004}, and have been corrected for extinction using the Balmer decrement.
-For the two \citet{Rowlands2015} galaxies (R02, R05), the SFRs are additionally corrected for the contribution from AGN contamination using the method from \citet{Wild2010}.
-We correct for aperture bias using the {\tt galSpec} SFR aperture bias corrections.
+For the two \citet{Rowlands2015} galaxies (R02, R05), the SFRs are additionally corrected for the contribution from AGN contamination using the method from \citet{Wild2010}, as these galaxies were selected without a cut against significant H$\alpha$ emission (see \S\ref{sec:sample}).
+We correct for aperture bias using the {\tt galSpec} SFR aperture bias corrections, which use photometry outside of the fiber aperture to estimate the required correction \citep{Salim2007}, and range from 3.5--6.3$\times$ corrections for the galaxies considered here.
 The impact of using different SFR indicators is discussed in S\ref{sec:sfr}.
 For the sample of post-starburst galaxies with both H$\alpha$ observations and {\it Spitzer} [NeII] 12.8$\mu$m and [NeIII] 15.6$\mu$m observations, we find no evidence that the H$\alpha$ observations are missing star formation due to dust obscuration.
 If there was significant dust obscuration for this sample, we would expect to see Ne-based SFRs systematically above the H$\alpha$-based SFRs.
 Instead, we see no systematic shift between the two tracers.
 Thus, we use H$\alpha$-based SFRs throughout the main body of this work, and present the results if infrared tracers are used in Appendix \ref{sec:appendix_ir}.